Freshen Up Your Teaching with Some New Technology

 - Is intuitive about what formulas you might need: EquatIO has formulas readily available for students to use to help guide them through the process of writing and solving their own equations.

 How many of you love spending hours grading your student’s essays on the weekends?
 Don’t you love giving feedback on essays after they turn them in for a final grade?
 For me personally, I value my time and energy in school as well as outside of school with my family.
-The WriQ add-on for Google Docs is amazing because it will help you grade your student’s essays in the click of a button using a rubric that is meaningful to you and your students.
+The WriQ add-on for Google Docs is amazing because it will help you grade your student’s essays at the click of a button using a rubric that is meaningful to you and your students.

 The program generates an overall score using different components of the essay.
-As the students make corrections, they can see their score increase in each area as well as their overall score.
+As the students make corrections, they can see their scores increase in each area as well as their overall score.
 I use this a lot for students throughout the writing process.
 This program allows me to use more of my time conferencing with students and providing support in areas of improvement.
 Some of the features of this program include:

 - Rubrics designed for your Unit– You pick the rubric you want to use.
 They have informational, opinion, narrative